By Manish Gaekwad Feb. 14, 2019

 At 19, my aunt, who I once suspected of being a little bit butch, lashed out at my mother for trying to fix my engagement with a girl.
 She understood that I was different, just like her.
-What my aunt did for me, was something she could not have probably done for herself.
+And that #LoveMovesForward in different ways.

 She could not have been gay in this life.